-An important point that arises from the results in tables 1 and 2 is that the covariates we include do not seem to be able to capture the effects of forward-looking behavior, or substantially reduce other sources of bias in OLS estimates.
+An important point that arises from the results in Tables 1 and 2 is that the covariates we include do not seem to be able to capture the effects of forward-looking behavior, or substantially reduce other sources of bias in OLS estimates.
 In particular, if covariates were able to control for the bias arising from forward-looking monetary policy, we would have expected that OLS becomes more negative, and that the difference between OLS and IV declines.
 Our results suggest the opposite.

-The IV estimates are based on a strong and significant "first-stage" relationship between national and German interest rates underlying the IV estimates (table 1, columns 4 and 8).
+The IV estimates are based on a strong and significant 'first-stage' relationship between national and German interest rates underlying the IV estimates (Table 1, Columns 4 and 8).
 This is the fundamental relationship providing us with quasi-experimental variation in interest rates.
 Most countries have a first-stage coefficient of at least 0.8.
-However, several countries, including Great Britain, Spain, and Switzerland, have first-stage coefficients on the German interest rate significantly below unity.
+However, several countries, including Great Britain, Spain, and Switzerland have first-stage coefficients on the German interest rate significantly below unity.
 Thus, it does not appear that our first-stage relationship is systematically biased towards unity.
-Not surprisingly, some of the counweak instruments, this risks "overfitting" the first-stage relationship and biases IV results toward OLS.
-However, our pooled estimates are remarkably similar to the sum of the separate estimates weighted by the inverse of their variances (the optimal method-of-moments estimator under the hypothesis of a common coefficient), suggesting to us that this limitation may not be severe.
+Not surprisingly, some of the countries with low first-stage coefficients either were never part of the EMS or joined late.
+To directly assess the affects of changes in specifications, Table 2 summarizes a variety of different specifications for first-stage regression models pooling all countries with alternative weights in Columns (4) and (8).
+The largest pooled estimate is 0.899, the smallest is 0.642, and the average first-stage coefficient is 0.729 (unweighted) and 0.806 (weighted).
+We conclude that German monetary policy appears to be a strong and robust determinant of interest rates for the countries included in our sample.